When you are depressed it is often very hard to think clearly or make any decisions. It is also hard to think of anything

 - "You will feel better.
 You will get well."

 2. Get some exercise.
-Any movement, even slow movement will help you feel better-- climb the stairs, take a walk, sweep the floor.
+Any movement, even slow movement will help you feel better-- climb the stairs, take a walk,

 3. Spend at least one half hour outdoors every day, even if it is cloudy or rainy.

 4. Let as much light into your home or work place as possible--roll up the shades, turn on the lights.

 5. Eat healthy food.
 Avoid sugar, caffeine, alcohol and heavily salted foods.
 If you don't feel like cooking, ask